Julie Slavet, Executive Director

 Marcus Isaac Paul, Community Organizer (Philadelphia)

 Marcus is part of the Philadelphia watershed team.
 He obtained a bachelors degree in Political Science from Cheyney University of Pennsylvania.
 He grew up in Feltonville, so the Tacony Creek has never been too far from home.
 Marcus learned about community outreach while working for PA State Representative Jason Dawkins, assisting constituents and planning community events.
 Marcus is excited to be part of TTF, and to have the opportunity to forge new relationships with the community and its leaders.
 Fun facts about Marcus: he lives for the “three P’s” to be happy; Politics, Photography, and Poetry.
 Marcus at 215.744.1853 or .

 Emilie Wetzel, Communications & Development Manager

 Emilie grew up in Le Roy, New York and spent much of her childhood exploring the forest and Oatka Creek near her home.
 This time outdoors sparked her interest in protecting the environment, inspiring her to pursue a degree in Conservation Biology from St. Lawrence University.
-Following graduation, Emilie moved to Germantown and became an intern with TTF in the hopes of positively impacting her community.
-She is thrilled to be joining the TTF team as Communications Associate.
+Following graduation, Emilie moved to Germantown and initially got involved with TTF as an intern in the hopes of positively impacting her community.
 Three facts about Emilie: she has a fat cat named Kelvin who loves to snuggle; she occasionally plays ukulele and sings at local cafes; and she is mildly obsessed with Nubian goats.
 Emilie at 215.744.1853 or .

 Board of Directors